Gydesen/LoopWorker/README.md

 # LoopWorker
 A very simple class to set up scheduled task on arduino.

-Created by DillerSoft, so this probaly have many flaws and may set your greenhouse on fire.
+Created by DillerSoft, so this probably have many flaws and may set your greenhouse on fire.

 LoopWorker class is a really easy way to set up scheduled jobs on the arduino